SCE

 FAQs

-Amount similar to the EXIST start-up grant depending on graduation and enrollment status at the time of the grant:
+Amount analogous to the exist start-up grant depending on graduation and enrollment status at the time of the grant:

-- 2,000/month for women who have completed professional education
+• 2,000/month for women who have completed vocational training

 Several women from the same start-up project can apply.
-However, the number of spots for funding is limited.
-In the case of funding for several female founders of the same startup project, the EXIST Women material budget of €2,000 is still calculated for each female founder (the SCE budget is only paid out per startup).
+However, the number of places for funding is limited.
+In the case of funding for several female founders of the same startup project, the exist-Women material budget of €2,000 is also calculated for each female founder (the SCE budget is only paid out per startup).

-International female founders are eligible for funding if they are resident in Germany and have a valid visa that allows them to stay at the university or research institution.
-The participants should also be available to EXIST-Women locally in order to take part in the qualification measures.
+International female founders can be supported if they are resident in Germany and have a valid visa that allows them to stay at the university or research institution.
+The participants should also be available for exist-Women on site in order to take part in the qualification measures.
 In order to benefit from the program, the participants should either have sufficient German language skills or the local start-up qualification offers must be available in English or similar.

-- Exclusion criterion: EXIST-Women funding is not possible with previous start-up funding such as EXIST Women, EXIST business start-up grant, EXIST research transfer and state (grants for innovative start-ups).
-An application, approval and funding after the start of the EXIST Women program, i.e. in parallel during the EXIST Women term, may be possible depending on the funding.
-This usually only results in the discontinuation of the scholarship (no double funding to cover living expenses), but the other EXIST Women benefits remain unaffected.
+• Exclusion criterion: exist-Women funding is not possible with previous start-up funding such as exist-Gründungsstipendium, exist-Forschungstransfer and Land (grants for innovative start-ups).
+An application, approval and funding after the start of the program, i.e. in parallel during the exist-Women term, may be possible depending on the funding.
+This usually only results in the discontinuation of the scholarship (no double funding to secure living expenses), but the other benefits in exist-Women remain unaffected.

-- Rejected EXIST business start-up grant applicants may apply for EXIST Women and the same applies to applicants who are currently writing an application or are still waiting for the approval of an application that has already been submitted
+• Rejected exist applicants may apply for exist-Women and the same applies to applicants who are currently writing an application or are still waiting for the approval of an application that has already been submitted

-- No access to the 3-month EXIST-Women scholarship in parallel to other funding programs/scholarships to secure living expenses (exception: Germany scholarship uncritical) or in the case of parallel employment of more than 20h/week
+• No receipt of the 3-month exist-Women scholarship in parallel with other funding programs/scholarships to secure living expenses (exception: Germany scholarship uncritical) or in the case of parallel employment of more than 20h/week

-EXIST-Women following after a start-up grant from the Federal Employment Agency EXIST-Women possible, but not at the same time
+• exist-Women possible following a start-up grant from the Federal Employment Agency, but not at the same time

 Downloads & Links